bcgov/design-system/components/textarea/README.md

 # Textarea

-Textarea allow users to input multiple lines of text
+A textarea allows users to input multiple lines of text

 ### Required